DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Contact info

-Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.
+[Start a new feature discussion, ask a question](https://github.com/DaveSkender/Stock.Indicators/discussions), or [submit an issue](https://github.com/DaveSkender/Stock.Indicators/issues) if it is publicly relevant.
 You can also direct message [@daveskender](https://twitter.com/messages/compose?recipient_id=27475431).

 Thanks,
 Dave Skender